rbtdev/node-bcrypt-parallel/README.md

-# Example using `node-cmd-bcrypt` in an async parallel worker pool
+# Example using `bcryptjs` in an async parallel worker pool

 ```
 $ npm install